MEANING OF SURPLUS AND DEFICIT BUDGET. A budget surplus occurs when government spending is less than government revenue in a given period of time.

-- Deficit Budget: A budget deficit occurs when the government spending exceeds government revenue in a given period of time, usually a year.
+- Deficit Budget: A budget deficit occurs when government spending exceeds government revenue in a given period of time, usually a year.

-In other words, a budget is called deficit when the government’s total proposed expenditure for a period of time is more than the total estimated revenue.
+In other words, a budget is called a deficit when the government’s total proposed expenditure for a period of time is more than the total estimated revenue.